'Win on Wednesday' with Today's Woman!

-Have an interest?
-We have a class for that!
-Louisville Learns offers a variety of online and classroom courses, including blogging, welding, eMarketing, architecture, self-defense, and much more.
+Enter now for a chance to take your family to see animal antics and many more entertaining and death defying feats at the Kosair Shrine Circus.

-Must use entire value for one registration.
-Not valid with other offers, or on MSD or online classes.
-Offer expires 12/31/17
+Win 2 Tickets to see America with The Louisville Orchestra on Feb.
+4!

-Win 2 Tickets to Rachmaninoff Third from The Louisville Orchestra's Coffee Concert Series!
+Enter this giveaway to hear rock band America, including Gerry Beckley and Dewey Bunnell, perform their hits from the 70s to the present with the Louisville Orchestra, including "Horse With No Name," "Ventura Highway," "Sister Golden Hair," and more.

-Grab a friend and enjoy a program of Russian music on January 27 (11am).
-The centerpiece of the concert, Rachmaninoff’s concerto No. 3, will be performed by Andrew Tyson, who makes his Louisville debut.
-Called “a real poet of the piano” by BBC Radio 3, Tyson already received the prestigious Avery Fisher Career grant and is getting rave reviews wherever he plays.
+Give someone the gift of swim by entering to win this giveaway.
+Bear Paddle – Louisville is located off of the intersection of Hurstbourne Parkway and Taylorsville Road.
+The first 500 students to register will receive $10 swim lessons with a two-month commitment and a free swim bag!

 No comments: